-Absence by any commissioner from four (4) consecutive regular meetings of the excommission shall operate to vacate the seat of such member, unless such absence is excused by the city commission, by formal action duly entered upon the minutes.
-Any member of the city commission who shall, while the office, by convicted of a felony, shall thereupon forfeit his or her office, notwithstanding any appeal or right of append herer she may take or have subsequent to such conviction.
+Absence by any commissioner from four (4) consecutive regular meetings of the city commission shall operate to vacate the seat of such member, unless such absence is excused by the city commission, by formal action duly entered upon the minutes.
+Any member of the city commission who shall, while in office, be convicted of a felony, shall thereupon forfeit his or her office, notwithstanding any appeal or right of appeal he or she may take or have subsequent to such conviction.
 Any member of the city commission who shall violate the provisions of article VI, section 6.06 of this charter shall forfeit his or her office.